Arizona MVD Practice Tests

 - You read in a foreign language and a written test in the foreign language is not available.

-You have three attempts to pass the written test within 12 months from the date of the application.
-If you fail a test, you may take it again the next day.
+Should you fail the test, you can take it again the next day.
 After failing three times, you must pay for a new application.

 More Sample Tests